 Therefore, in addition to getting the bruxism night guard, inquire about additional treatments that you may need.

-Other than that, you should discuss how to maintain the night guard with your surgeon and its usage if you’re currently undergoing any other orthodontic treatment.
+Other than that, you should discuss how to maintain the night guard with your dentist and its usage if you’re currently undergoing any other orthodontic treatment.

-Additionally, you should learn more about the skills, experience and licensing of the surgeon and make sure that the clinic is registered with the Ministry of Health.
+Additionally, you should learn more about the skills, experience and licensing of the dentist and make sure that their clinic is registered with the Turkish Ministry of Health.

 How Best To Prepare For A Night Guard Appointment?